LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * If you get an email that the action failed, then return to your repository and look for Build Action error messages
     * Click on the most recent Build job with the red x by it
+    * If the details show this message, "[Could not install WWDR certificate](gh-errors.md#could-not-install-wwdr-certificate)"
+         * This means Apple did not reply to GitHub as fast as GitHub expected
-    * If the details show this message, "[Could not install WWDR certificate](gh-errors.md#could-not-install-wwdr-certificate)", make sure your developer account is in good standing and that there are no agreements that need to be accepted
+         * Make sure your developer account is in good standing and that there are no agreements that need to be accepted
-    * Repeat the build (previous step) and it should be fine the next time - that just means Apple did not reply to GitHub as fast as GitHub expected
+        * Repeat the build (previous step)

 #### Apple Email to Ignore